14 Best Things to do in Stone Town, Zanzibar

 13. Try Different Spices on a Spice Tour

-One activity you shouldn’t miss while being in Stone Town is to join a Spice Farm Tour.
+One activity you shouldn’t miss while in Stone Town is to join a Spice Farm Tour.

 To be honest, visiting a spice farm wasn’t part of my initial itinerary.
 However, while staying at Michamvi Spirit Lodge, I met a German couple who couldn’t stop raving about their time at such a farm.

-If you now think a spice farm is too boring for you and you’re not into plants, spices and all that, let me tell you one thing: I thought the same.
-And after my visit, I realized how wrong I was.
+If you now think a spice farm is too boring for you and you’re not into plants, spices, and all that, let me tell you one thing: I thought the same.
+After my visit, I realized how wrong I was.

 14. Take a Day Trip to Jozani Forest